Add assets to your video | HeyGen Academy

 Add and style text

 Click Text at the top of the canvas to add titles, labels, or on-screen messaging.
-You can customise font style, size, formatting, opacity, and alignment, or upload your brand font for consistency.
+You can customize font style, size, formatting, opacity, and alignment, or upload your brand font for consistency.

 Text elements can be dragged and resized anywhere on the canvas.
 You can also select multiple elements at once to align or group them for cleaner layouts.